Starters

 Size

-Some cooperatives are relatively small.
+Some energy communities are relatively small.
 They have fewer members and pursue only small-scale renewable energy projects (typically solar panels).
 Others have many members but have yet to fully launch their first project.
-There are also very large energy cooperatives, such as Ecopower (Belgium) for instance, which powers more than 50,000 homes with 100% renewable energy.
+There are also very large energy communities, such as Ecopower (Belgium) for instance, which powers more than 50,000 homes with 100% renewable energy.
 Experience shows that it gets easier to convince members once you have your first project up and running, or when members are given the opportunity to use the energy generated.

 Projects